 Strega

-Strega is an Italian liqueur that is bright yellow in colour and mixed some 70 different botanicals including spices and herbs such as Ceylon cinnamon, mint and saffron.
+Strega is an Italian liqueur that is bright yellow in colour and mixed with some 70 different botanicals including spices and herbs such as Ceylon cinnamon, mint, and saffron.
 The result is a sweet and herbal drink.

 Unicum